Toggle: English / Spanish

 - Cryoprecipitate (a blood product containing concentrated fibrinogen and other clotting factors)

 - Plasma (the liquid portion of the blood containing clotting factors)

 People with this condition should get the hepatitis B vaccine.
 Having many transfusions raises your risk for getting hepatitis.

-Excess bleeding is common with this condition.
+Excessive bleeding is common with this condition.
 These episodes may be severe, or even fatal.
-Bleeding in the brain is a leading cause of death in patients with this disorder.
+Bleeding in the brain is a leading cause of death in people with this disorder.

 When to Contact a Medical Professional